Questions and Answers

 Education

-Most children attend local village schools through Junior High but do not continue on to High School because they lack adequate academic preparation and because the high schools are located far outside the community.
+Most children in the area attend local village schools through Junior High but do not continue to High School due to a lack of academic preparation and the distance to the nearest secondary schools.

 The academy is being built in phases with the first phase completed July 2010 and classes for pre-school and kindergarten starting that September.
 Each year thereafter we added one grade level.